settinge/UFO_Sightings/README.md

 Languages used includes: JavaScript, HTML, CSS, and D3.js.

+## How to Run Code

+1. Clone the repository to a directory on your computer

+2. Open the repository on a code source editor and navigate to UFO-level-1>index.html

+3. Right click and click on "Open with live server"

+4. Scroll down on the webpage in the browser to see the data

 ### Automatic Table and Date Search

 * Created a basic HTML web page (index.html)